 I value your child’s progress in therapy and consistent attendance results in consistent progress!

-__ If you must cancel or reschedule an appointment, please contact me by voice mail.
-Voice mails can be left 24 hours a day at 206-351-1811.
+__ If you must cancel or reschedule an appointment, please contact me by voice mail and/or email.
+Voice mails/Emails can be left 24 hours a day at 206-351-1811 or Shea@BuildingBlocksNW.com

-___ Two “no show” cancellations, missing more than 40% of the scheduled treatment sessions, or habitual cancellations will result in the loss of a reserved treatment time slot and/or you child being discharged from therapy.
+___ Two “no show” cancellations, missing more than 40% of the scheduled treatment sessions, or habitual cancellations will result in the loss of a reserved treatment time slot and/or your child may be discharged from therapy.

 ___ You will be notified as far in advance as possible when your therapist is ill, on vacation or attending a continuing education conference.
 Every effort will be made to reschedule your appointments so that your child will miss as little treatment as possible.